luizorodrigues-alumni/geo-weather-langgraph/README.md

 # Geo Weather LangGraph

 A small Python project that demonstrates a graph-based conversational assistant for geographic and weather queries.
-It combines a state-driven graph (via `langgraph`) with LLM calls and simple external tools for geocoding and weather lookup.
+It combines a state-driven graph (via `langgraph`) with LLM calls and external tools for geocoding and weather lookup.

 **Quick summary**
 - **Purpose:** Provide a conversational CLI that can call external tools to fetch location and weather information.